-The appointing powers shall fill a vacancy by selecting one of the six persons standing highest on the appropriate employment list.
+The aAppointing powers shall fill a vacancy by selecting one of the six persons standing highest on the appropriate persons from the eligibility employment list.
+Eligible candidates will be referred by banded score group and the appointing authority may consider all eligible candidates from the top score group.

 The appointing power shall not employ a provisional employee if two or more names remain on the appropriate employment list.
 The appointing power shall not continue to employ a provisional employee longer than four calendar weeks from the date of receipt of an appropriate employment list containing two or more names.
+If no eligible list exists for a class, or the list is exhausted as provided, the Human Resources Director, or designee, may authorize the appointing authority to make provisional appointments to that class.
+The provisional appointee must meet the minimum qualifications for the class.
+No person may serve in a provisional appointment for more than 60 calendar days after an eligible list has been established for the class, and in no event for more than six (6) months from the date of appointment unless an extension is authorized by the Board of Supervisors.

-Certification shall be made from employment lists in the following order: layoff, promotional and open.
-Names of qualified eligibles shall not be certified from the open or promotional lists until all qualified persons for appointment on the layoff lists are certified.
-After certification of qualified layoff eligibles, the promotional list shall be used to fulfill the certification requirements.
-If the number of qualified promotional eligibles is insufficient to meet certification requirements, the open list shall be used.
+Certification shall be made from employment eligibility lists in the following order: layoff, promotional and open.
+Names of qualified eligibles candidates shall not be certified from the open or promotional lists until all qualified persons for appointment on the layoff lists are certified.
+After certification of qualified layoff eligibles candidates, the promotional list shall be used to fulfill the certification requirements.
+If the number of qualified promotional eligibles candidates is insufficient to meet certification requirements, the open list shall be used.